 Once you've figured out how you want to authenticate your users, the next step is to determine how you will initiate that authentication.
 Each application will typically have its own starting point.

-If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see Redirect Users After Login for further discussion).
+If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see Redirect Users After Login Authentication for further discussion).
 If users can deep link to a protected version (or area) of your site then you will need to determine the links to your application that will result in an automatic redirect to Auth0.

 It is important to consider the user experience when someone first comes to your application.
 If your application supports anonymous user access (quite common for eCommerce applications) there are different scenarios to consider: